Review: Pixel Puzzles: Japan

 Steam community features

-Considering its a game about solving jigsaw puzzles, its a little unexpected to see that it features Steam trading cards and achievements.
+Considering it's a game about solving jigsaw puzzles, it's a little unexpected to see that it features Steam trading cards and achievements.
 Naturally, most of the achievements are for clearing specific puzzles, though some are for other things, like bothering the koi in different ways.

 18 Puzzles to play through